dosisod/refurb/docs/checks.md

-methods can be written more succinctly: `strip()` is the same thing as calling both `lstrip()` and `rstrip()` together, and all the strip functions take an iterable argument of the characters to strip, meaning you don't need to call a strip function multiple times with different arguments, you can just concatenate them and call it once.
+methods can be written more succinctly: `strip()` is the same thing as calling both `lstrip()` and `rstrip()` together, and all the strip functions take an iterable argument of the characters to strip, meaning you don't need to call strip methods multiple times with different arguments, you can just concatenate them and call it once.

 Bad: